jaguardado123/3326-lab-03/README.md

 &emsp;**$Magic$ $Number = (Birth$ $Month$ x $Birth$ $Year)$ % $Birth$ $Day$**

-Write a program that will prompt the user for their name and date of birth (DOB), then output their magic number.
+Write a program that will prompt the user to input their date of birth (DOB), next calculate and output their magic number.

 **Expected output:**